chirpstack/chirpstack-gateway-bridge/docs/content/gateway/cisco.md

     password=""
 {{</highlight>}}

-To test the LoRa Gateway Bridge, you can run the following command:
+To test the ChirpStack Gateway Bridge, you can run the following command:

 {{<highlight bash>}}
-/opt/lora-gateway-bridge/lora-gateway-bridge -c /etc/lora-gateway-bridge/lora-gateway-bridge.toml
+/opt/chirpstack-gateway-bridge/chirpstack-gateway-bridge -c /etc/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml
 {{</highlight>}}

 #### Init script

-To start the LoRa Gateway Bridge automatically, you need to create an init script.
+To start the ChirpStack Gateway Bridge automatically, you need to create an init script.
 To create this file:

 {{<highlight bash>}}
-vi /etc/init.d/S60lora-gateway-bridge
+vi /etc/init.d/S60chirpstack-gateway-bridge
 {{</highlight>}}

 Then paste the following content: